existenztim/Fullstack-Texteditor-with-mySQL-database/README.md

 test@gmail.com with password : test123      (has 1 document created)

-demo@gmail.com with password : demo123      (has 3 document created)
+demo@gmail.com with password : demo123      (has 3 documents created)

-johnDoe@gmail.com with password : johnDoe   (has 3 document created)
+johnDoe@gmail.com with password : johnDoe   (has 3 documents created)

 # Code Stack